joancliu/queerc/README.md

-# Queer in China
+# Queer Act in China

 * [中文版](./README_CN.md)

 In the last few years, LGBT+ people in China witnessed highs and lows, or we have developed a new perspective on how to views.
 There are times when you sow, plough and harvest.
-Hope the seeds they sowed and ploughed in the past 5 years, will give us a plentiful harvest in the future.
-Here is a map of queer in China.I study law, so this map might mostly focus on law and regulations.
+Hope the seeds they sowed and ploughed in the past few years, will give them a plentiful harvest in the future.
+Here is a map or list of queer's act in China.
+I study law, so please excuse me this map might mostly focus on law and regulations.

 _**Important Events**_